Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 ------
 ## Releases

 We use [semantic versioning](https://semver.org/).
+Every release is part of one specific "minor version release series"; for example, 1.11.0rc1 and 1.11.3 are both part of the 1.11 release series.

-When starting a new minor "release series" like `1.11`, we create a new Git branch `1.11`.
+When starting a new minor release series like `1.11`, we create a new Git branch `1.11`.
 That allows us to keep making breaking changes to `main` without impacting prior releases.
 We can then cherry-pick relevant bug fixes from `main` to the release branch like `1.11`.

-The release process changes whether you are releasing the very first `rc1` for that minor release series, e.g. `1.11.0rc1` or `1.12.0rc1`.
+The release process changes whether you are releasing the very first `rc1` for that release series, e.g. `1.11.0rc1` or `1.12.0rc1`.
 Otherwise, all other releases follow the same process.

 ### Process for `rc1` releases

 1. Bump the version:
    1. `git checkout main`
    2. `git pull upstream main`
-   3. `git checkout -b release-<release-name>`, e.g. `release-1.11.0rc1`
+   3. `git checkout -b release-<version-number>`, e.g. `release-1.11.0rc1`
    4. Bump `setup.py` and `qiskit_sphinx_theme/__init__.py` to use the new version, e.g. https://github.com/Qiskit/qiskit_sphinx_theme/pull/207
    5. PR the change and land it
 2. Push the Git tag: